 Theft is a serious charge.
 Hire a top Milwaukee criminal defense attorney for representation.

 Section 943.20 of the Wisconsin Statutes explains what theft is.
 Interpreting the statute can be difficult without the assistance of a criminal defense attorney.
-At criminal defense law firm Meyer Van Severen, S.C. one of our skilled criminal lawyers is available to help you sift through the difficult legal system.
+At criminal defense law firm Van Severen Law Office one of our skilled criminal lawyers is available to help you sift through the difficult legal system.
 Our skilled defense lawyers work on theft cases all the time and may be able to help defend yours.

 The value of the property involved, along with certain circumstances, help to classify whether the crime is a misdemeanor or felony.
 Misdemeanor theft convictions are serious.
 In additional to a potential jail term and a fine, collateral consequences such as loss of employment could result.
 These problems are compounded when the charge is a felony.
 Felonies, by definition, carry prison penalties.